-PORTLAND, Maine — With last week’s news of the B&M Baked Bean factory sale, the state’s long industrial canning tradition will soon come to an end.
+PORTLAND, Maine — With last month’s news of the B&M Baked Bean factory sale, the state’s long industrial canning tradition will soon come to an end.

 Beginning in the 1850s, and reaching an apex during the Gilded Age, Maine was once dotted with dozens of fish, fruit and vegetable canning factories.
 Thousands of people were employed every year harvesting, preparing and preserving Maine’s seasonal bounty.

 With easy access to seaports, the food-filled, metal cylinders were exported across the globe.
 This geographic advantage, coupled with cheap, temporary labor — which included children — helped factory owners accumulate vast personal wealth.